-Teach your children (toddlers, preschoolers, elementary age and middle school!) the Word and truths of God using these five simple and effective ideas!
+Teach your children (toddlers, preschoolers and elementary age) the Word and truths of God according to the Bible using these five simple and effective ideas!

 As a small child, I lived in a house at the top of a hill in the country, outside a tiny rural town in North Dakota.
 I have so many fun photos and memories to remind me of those carefree days!

 But living on a hill meant that we had to drive slowly up a quarter-mile long gravel driveway to get to our house, not always easy in a state known for its blustery winters and wet springs.

 During the spring, the heavy farm machinery that my dad owned pressed the gravel down on the sides of the road, creating a rather large rut.

 When my mom would try to get the car to go up the steep driveway, she would often get stuck in the muddy ruts, the wheels spinning as she attempted to make it to the top.